-The Hail Mary play in football is throw to the endzone by the offense in a desperate attempt to score points as time expires.
+The Hail Mary play in football is a long forward pass that is thrown by the offense in desperation to score a touchdown.
 Hail Mary passes are often thrown at the end of the second quarter or the end of the game as time expires.

-This article will show you exactly what a Hail Mary pass is and its purpose in football.
+This article will show you precisely what a Hail Mary pass is and its purpose in football.

 The Hail Mary pass in football is a rare play.
 The play can often be seen at the end of the second quarter (right before halftime) or the end of the game.

-The reason teams will throw a Hail Mary pass is to score a touchdown right before time expires.
+The reason teams will throw a Hail Mary pass is to score a game winning touchdown pass as time expires.

-The Hail Mary pass is a high arching pass by the quarterback, which he throws toward the end zone hoping that one of his 5 receivers will catch the ball over the defenders.
+The Hail Mary pass is a high arching pass by the quarterback, which he throws toward the end zone hoping that one of his five receivers will catch the ball over the defenders.

 The quarterback will drop back as far as he can, then he will often throw the football as far as he possibly can.
-This play is a low percentage play that is often the last chance of the offense to score points.
+This play is a low-percentage play that is often the last chance for the offense to score points.

-Hail Mary passes are oftentimes not very accurate, and it’s common that the throw doesn’t reach the end zone or is thrown completely out of bounds.
+Hail Mary passes are often not very accurate, and it’s common that the throw doesn’t reach the end zone or is thrown completely out of bounds.